top of page

 B: Mother, we have a part for you in our play - the other performers will be young ladies and gentlemen of the neighbourhood

-CB(urgently): Does Lord Grey de Ruthven have a role?
+CB(urgently): Does Lord Grey de Ruthven have a rôle?

-B: Our tenant is in need of medical attention after being caught poaching on the Chaworth manor - your role is pivotal - will you take it? - it involves insulting me and my people
+B: Our tenant is in need of medical attention after being caught poaching on the Chaworth manor - your role is pivotal - will you take it? - it involves insulting me and my people innumerable times

-CB(is aglow): I shall write my own lines
+CB(chortles): I shall write my own lines

 EP and JP enter: Hallo Mrs. Byron